how is alimony calculated

 If the recipient remarries, that also constitutes a substantial change in circumstances.
 Payments then terminate by law in Washington, unless otherwise specified in the divorce decree.

 Finances following divorce have a huge impact on the next phase of your life.
-Moving forward is so much more difficult when you start off in a preexisting hole.
-Which is why taking the time and making sure you have the optimal spousal support agreement, whichever side you fall on, becomes so vital.
+Moving forward is much more difficult when you start in a preexisting hole.
+This is why taking the time and making sure you have the optimal spousal support agreement, whichever side you fall on, becomes so vital.

 Comments 8